Enfield-Li/React_Admin_SpringBoot_Backend/README.md

     额外依赖项：Lombok, OpenAPI

-# A Springboot project for [React-admin](https://marmelab.com/react-admin/) official [demo](https://marmelab.com/react-admin-demo/)
+# A Springboot E-commerce project for [React-admin](https://marmelab.com/react-admin/)

 #### Description:

-    A backend project that provides data/url endpoint based on the demo's requirement, which fulfills all the required functionalities, with frontend source code from React-admin.
+Inspired by the "[React-admin](https://marmelab.com/react-admin/)'s official [demo project](https://marmelab.com/react-admin-demo/)", and based on it's requirement to API and data, this backend project is designed and written in SpringBoot to support all of it's functionalities, with frontend source code from React-admin.

 #### Stacks: